Assistant Professor Social Science & Cultural Studies firstname.lastname@example.org (718) 636-3586 p Brooklyn Campus, DeKalb Hall 318

 Valiavicharska has also written on Lenin, Althusser, and Marcuse, on gender and social reproduction in the 1970s, and on different aspects of political life and material culture in late socialist and postsocialist Eastern Europe.
 Her work has been published in journals and edited volumes, including Theory and Event, boundary 2, Kritika: Explorations in Russian and Eurasian History, Interventions: An International Journal of Postcolonial Studies, DVersia, and more.
 Future projects include a study of the land communes and social movements influenced by the work of Russian writer and social thinker Lev Tolstoy, and their history and legacy in Bulgaria, Russia, and Eastern Europe throughout the twentieth century.

-While at Pratt Institute, Valiavicharska has been teaching courses on critical theory, modern political thought, queer theory, and postcolonial feminism (please note that some course descriptions appearing on the website are not current).
+While at Pratt Institute, Valiavicharska has been teaching courses on critical theory, modern political thought, queer theory, and postcolonial feminism (please note that some course descriptions appearing on the website are not authored or current).
 She is also a Research Associate at the Global South Center at Pratt and the coordinator of the interdisciplinary minor in Gender and Sexuality.
 Before coming to Pratt, she was a Harper-Schmidt Fellow in the Society of Fellows at the University of Chicago.